 Homemade Candy Apples: easy to make delicious traditional fall carnival or fair style red hard candy coated apples.

 When I was a little girl we would go to the fair once a year as a family, in the fall.
 We were allowed to get one special treat.
 It was always a hard decision to make, between candy apples and cotton candy.
-Candy apples always remind me of fall days as a child at the fair, and fill me with smiles and happy memories.
+Candy apples always remind me of fall days as a child at the fair.
+They fill me with smiles and happy memories.

-I’ve made these candy apples in traditional bright red, but you can make them other colours by using different coloured food colouring.
+I've made these candy apples in traditional bright red, but you can make them other colours by using first white food coloring and then different colored food colouring in any color you want.
 I made some pastel pink candy apples last Halloween -see how to make them here.
+And you could use the same concept and recipe to make candy apples in any color you like

 Homemade Candy Apples